 Prior to his public service work, he worked as President Asia for Bertelsmann Inc. in Shanghai, Seoul and Sydney after holding top-management positions with the media-group in Gütersloh, London and New York.
 Before, Holm Keller served a consultant with McKinsey & Company Inc., where he co-lead the development of the Firm’s global Accelerator Practice.
 Earlier in his career, he held operative functions with ARD, ZDF and arte television.

 Originally trained as a musical composer, Keller holds degrees from Vienna University and Harvard’s Kennedy School of Government.

 Stanley Langer was responsible, inter alia, for international relations at the Royal Society of Chemistry (RSC), London for almost 39 years and now runs a small consultancy, Science for Development.
-He served as the RSC’s representative on the ACS’s International Activities Committee and was its Secretary for several years.
-He was also Secretary to the RSC’s IUPAC Committee and was Secretary of the UK’s delegation to the IUPAC General Assembly.
+He served as the RSC’s representative on the ACS’s International Activities Committee for several years.
+He was also Secretary to the RSC’s IUPAC Committee and was Secretary of the UK’s delegation to the IUPAC General Assembly, as well as having been a Titular member and Secretary of IUPAC's CHEMRAWN Committee.
 Stanley has been actively involved in the Malta conferences since their inception in 2003.

 Dr. Sydnes was educated in Norway and Canada and is currently Professor of Organic Chemistry at the University of Bergen.
 He has been published extensively, has received many awards, and has been elected as a member to several Academy of Sciences.
 Most notably, Dr Sydnes, is a past President of the International Union of Pure and Applied Chemistry (IUPAC).
 Since 2002, he has been heavily engaged in work with chemical weapons issues and developed documents used by OPCW in the review of the Chemical Weapons Convention.